 Designer dogs like the Maltipoo are not recognized as a breed by the American Kennel Club (AKC).

-Maltipoos are a popular dog breed known for being great family dogs.
+Maltipoos are a popular designer dog known for being great family dogs.
 They’re generally easy to train and do well with apartment living.
 This breed requires daily grooming but doesn’t shed a lot.

 They are not purebred dogs.
-They are a mix of two pure breeds: the Maltese and the Miniature or Toy Poodle.
+Rather, they are a mix of two breeds: the Maltese and the Miniature or Toy Poodle.
 Mixing two breeds to create designer dogs has been gaining in popularity since the late 1990s and early 2000s.

 Grooming and shedding

 A Maltipoo’s coat can require a lot of grooming.
 They should be brushed daily with a brush specific to their coat’s needs.
 Professional grooming should be done every six weeks and include a coat and claw trim.
 Their coats can get matted very quickly, and matted coats can cause skin infections if not dealt with quickly.
 Maltipoos are also prone to periodontal disease.
 Their teeth should be brushed regularly to slow tartar and plaque build-up.
 Advanced dental care with a veterinarian is likely to be recommended in mid-age or older Maltipoos.